ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/keane-cause-and-effect-new-album.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-e5a3785c-7a10-494b-9772-793635dabb77.jpg"
 section1-content: "<p>The brand new album from the English Rock Band, Keane: 'Cause\
   \ and Effect' is coming to you.
 A brand new record known already as the band's redemption\
-  \ following the strugles with addiction and break-up of some of the band member's\
+  \ following the struggles with addiction and break-up of some of the band member's\
   \ went through.</p>\n<p>Stupid Things, Phases, I'm Not Leaving... and many more\
   \ songs you could discover in their brand new record.
 Enter below for a chance to\
   \ win it now.</p>\n<p>Good luck!</p>\n"